cunnie/bosh-bind-9-release/README.md

 nslookup google.com 10.244.0.66
 ```

 ### Bugs

 The example deployment manifests do not include a persistent store; In other words, it would be reasonable to use this release to deploy a secondary or caching-only nameserver, but not a primary nameserver.

 The configuration in the example deployment manifest allows recursive requests from anywhere, technically an "Open DNS Resolver".
 This allows the deployed nameserver to be used in a Distributed Denial of Service attack using [DNS Amplification](https://blog.cloudflare.com/deep-inside-a-dns-amplification-ddos-attack/).
-In other words, please modify the manifest to exclude recursive queries before deploying the nameserver to the Internet at large.
+Please modify the manifest to exclude recursive queries before deploying the nameserver to the Internet at large.